yaapu/FrskyTelemetryScript/README.md

 The script also support a "vocal fence" feature by setting a minimun altitude, a maximum altitude and a maximum distance alert.
 When the vehicle moves outside of the fence the script will play a vocal alert every n seconds.

+## Script timimg

+- The script can process telemetry up to 60Hz
+- Sport telemetry stream is at around 40Hz
+- Screen is redrawn at 20Hz
+- VSpd sensor is exposed to OpenTX at 20Hz
+- All other frsky sensors are exposed to OpenTX at 4Hz
+- Events and alarms are checked at 2Hz

 ## Configuration